 8 Keys to Understanding Title 24 in California

-If you’ve worked on construction in California since 1978, or more aptly since 2013, you have struggled to understand the spider-web process that is the California Code of Regulations, or CCR, of Title 24.
+If you’ve worked on construction in California since 1978, or more aptly since 2013, then you have struggled to understand the spider-web process that is the California Code of Regulations, or CCR, of Title 24.
 Even then, understanding Title 24 won’t necessarily help you go through the process of compliance any faster.
 We’ve interviewed Permit Advisor’s Adam Van Dale, Project Manager, to help explain the process and best practices.

 PA: First off, what does Title 24 affect in terms of projects?

 AVD: Title 24 covers mechanical, electrical, and plumbing standards that affect energy use in the state of California.
-So, if you need to make changes that involves getting permits for those you will need to be Title 24 compliant.
+So, if you need to make changes that involve getting permits for those you will need to be Title 24 compliant.

 PA: Can you just apply to be Title 24 compliant?

 AVD: You have to prove you are compliant through a third-party certifier.
 You can do a quick search on the State of California’s government page and find a list of them.